 When surgeons and their teams fail to meet the medical standard of care and patients suffer, they and/or the facility may face liability for the consequences.
 Some of the most common types of preventable surgical errors include:

-Since 2002, Fiol Law Group has built a reputation of success in the Tampa, FL area.
+Since 2002, Fiol & Morros Law Group has built a reputation of success in Florida.
 Our medical malpractice attorneys have decades of experience pursuing medical negligence claims in a state known for its stringent malpractice laws.
 We understand the effect a hospital error can have on your life, and we will relentlessly pursue your case against even the most well-known malpractice defense attorneys.

 Some hospitals and medical professionals will try to cover up evidence of malpractice.
-We urge you to reach out to an attorney in Tampa, FL as soon as possible to begin an investigation and build a case.
+We urge you to reach out to an attorney in Florida as soon as possible to begin an investigation and build a case.
 Together, we can stop others from experiencing similar acts of malpractice.

-What to Do if You Suspect Hospital Negligence
+What to Do if You Suspect Medical Negligence

-If you suspect hospital negligence, take the following steps to protect your right to file a claim:
+If you suspect medical malpractice and negligence, take the following steps to protect your right to file a claim:

 - Record everything.
 Write down everything you remember before your memory starts to fade.

 - Keep files, receipts, and records.
 Keep every piece of paper associated with your hospital visits, treatments, and second opinions.